kkensuke/myjb/basic/packageManager.md

 # Package Manager and Virtual Environment

 What is a package manager?
-> A package manager or package-management system is a collection of software tools that automates the process of installing, upgrading, configuring, and removing computer programs for a computer in a consistent manner.(Wikipedia)
+> A package manager or package-management system is a collection of software tools that automates the process of installing, upgrading, configuring, and removing computer programs for a computer in a consistent manner. - wikipedia

 There are various package managers.

 For OS level,
 - Windows: vcpkg
 - Mac: Homebrew